Should I register my child early?

 Tuitions for 2015/16

 - Bout'chous: $675

 Will I have to pay any other fees during the year?

-Books and materials are not included in the tuition fees and are billed during the second month of school.
-They should not exceed $50 per child.
+Books and materials are included in the tuition fees.
 No books/material fees apply to both Bébés & Moi and Bout'chous programs.
 Each family receives a complimentary Library membership with any program registration.

 If you enroll multiple children from a single family, we will offer a 10% discount to a second child and 20% to a third and any subsequent child.